 The Vortex Diamondback is a great option for a midrange .22 scope.
 It comes in between the Leupold and Nikon in terms of both price and power range.
 While it’s not made in the USA, it has much better reliability ratings than its competition by Bushnell and others.
 The Diamondback was also a featured recommendation of the Guns and Ammo testing panel in 2017.
-We agree with previous buyers that between the warranty, construction quality, and imaging performance, this is one of the absolute best buys under $1000.
+We agree with previous buyers that between the warranty, construction quality, and imaging performance, this is one of the absolute best buys in the market.

 The adjustable 2-7X power range provides versatility while keeping a lower bottom end than those that start at 3 or 4X.
 While extra power is nice, most .22 shooting happens down at that lower end anyway.